19 September, 2018

 Would you wear this dress?

-Me Mam's final choice
+Mam's final choice

-And you know as I do, that the kiddos begged for the water park the entire time of our stay.
+And you know, as I do, that the kiddos begged for the water park the entire time of our stay.
 I caved and shelled out $100 for the three kiddos and Tonya to go.
 Mam and I ordered pizza from room service and enjoyed the peace and quiet for a few hours in our damp, dark suite.

-Nice place but not worth it
+Nice place, but not worth it

 And the step-mum drama continued.
 She's a vegan!
 We were all supposed to get menus, but instead, we got platters of food.
 The woman was not happy.
-She complained loud and long about the food and was rewarded with a large plate of slaw.
+She complained loudly and long about the food and was rewarded with a large plate of slaw.
 Yup, and she walked out.
 She spent the next few hours probably smoking a cigarette out in the parking lot for all I knew.

-Somehow we found our way back to the hotel and retired to our damp beds for a night of restless sleep.
+Somehow, we found our way back to the hotel and retired to our damp beds for a night of restless sleep.

 So the train was lifted more than waist level, shaken out for the world to view and then laid out nicely for the photographer who was in front of the bride the whole time